Ajai-spispr/Ajai-spispr.github.io/_posts/2019-11-17-python-guide-part-one.md

 ## Variables

 Variable is a reserved memory location to store values.
-Python is a dynamically typed language so a variable can hold a variable of different type than the one it is initiated with.
+Python is a dynamically typed language so a variable can hold a different type of value than the one it is initiated with.
-Since it is a interpreted language, it won't know the type of a variable until the code is run.
+Since it is an interpreted language, it won't know the type of a variable until the code is run.

 ~~~~
 a = 100